-To comply with AIxCC open source rules, all teams must include a license file in the top level of their CRS GitHub repository.
-An example license is provided in Appendix C and is also available in the API Details and Documentation.
+To comply with the AIxCC Open Source Requirement as specified in Section 3.4 of the AIxCC Rules, all teams must include a license file in the top level of their CRS GitHub repository.
+An example license is provided in Appendix B and is also available in the API Details and Documentation.
 Name the file "LICENSE" and place it in the root CRS source code repository.